-One user who did this found out that 1 out of 3 cells was swollen and the rest of the 2 cells were fine.
-He just disconnected the swollen cell terminals and the battey started charging.
+One user who did this found out that 1 out of 3 cells was swollen, and the rest of the 2 cells were fine.
+He just disconnected the swollen cell terminals, and the battery started charging.

 2. Battery in hibernation mode

-Hibernation mode is a protective feature inside DJI Intellegent Flight Battery that puts the battery in ‘sleep’ when it is not used for sometime.
-In hibernation mode, the battery circuit will not draw any current to prevent overdischarge.
+Hibernation mode is a protective feature inside DJI Intelligent Flight Battery that puts the battery in ‘sleep’ when it is not used for some time.

-Specially during shipment, all DJI batteries are put in hibernation mode.
-This helps prevent overdischarge during long shipments.
+Especially during shipment, all DJI batteries are put in hibernation mode.
+This helps prevent over-discharge during long shipments.

 When a battery is in hibernation mode, you won’t see any LED flashing when you press the power button.
-It might seems pretty much dead to you.
+It might seem pretty much dead to you.

-To get the battery out of hibernation mode, all you have to do is connect it with the charger and leave for a good 6-8 hours to wake up.
+To get the battery out of hibernation mode, you have to connect it with the charger and leave it for a good 6-8 hours to wake up.

-During this time, you might not even see any charging activity on the battery.
-But do not remove it and let it be for atleast 8 hours.
+You might not even see any charging activity on the battery during this time.
+But do not remove it and let it be for at least 8 hours.

-Once out of the hibernation mode, it will wake up and behave normally.
+Once out of hibernation mode, it will wake up and behave normally.

 3. Outdated battery firmware